 Ferguson Point is an elevated point on the west side of Stanley Park.
 It offers magnificent views west towards the ocean!
-During the second world war there was a gun battery located here.
-The Teahouse restaurant is in what was the officers building.
+The view of the sunsets from here is fantastic!

 Ferguson Point is named after A.G.
 Ferguson, who was an American, and one of the first park commissioners.
-He loved Stanley Park so much that when the annual maintenance money was used up, he paid the bills for the rest of the year until the next year's amount was available.
+He loved Stanley Park so much that when the annual maintenance money was used up, he paid the bills with his own money for the rest of the year until the next year's amount was available.
 And it was reported that some years he paid a large sum!
-He purchased prime property on Hastings Street and became very wealthy.
+This wasn't a big issue because he had purchased prime property on Hastings Street and became very wealthy.
 He and his wife had no children so they left some money to their niece, Grace Ceperley, with a suggestion that she create a playground in Stanley Park for the children.
-As it happens, she did just that and the whole area (Ceperley Park, Ceperley Meadow) around the playground (and second beach) in Stanley Park is named after her!
+As it happens, she did just that and the whole area (Ceperley Park) around the playground in Stanley Park is named after her!

 The plaque says: